MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business.md

 The diagnostic performs a large range of verifications for internal or external users who try to access SharePoint and OneDrive sites.

-## Resolution Option 2: Select the most relevant option below and follow the steps to correct the issue.
+## Resolution 2: Select the most relevant option below and follow the steps to correct the issue

 Follow the steps below depending on which area you are receiving the error: